Quick Start Guide to Function Approximations with Minterpy#

 The shorthand mp is the convention we, the developer team, like to use.
 You’re free to choose any shorthand you prefer, but we find mp to be both short and recognizable (similar to np for NumPy and pd for pandas).

-While you’re at it, you will also need to import Numpy and Matplotlib to follow along with this guide.
+While you’re at it, you will also need to import NumPy and Matplotlib to follow along with this guide.

 import numpy as np